Skip to main content

 In addition to the property that is the result of this operator and contains the value of the aggregated object, for each parameter the AGGR operator also creates a data property with one parameter of type aggrClass.
 The value class and name of this property match the class and name of the corresponding parameter; when the aggregated object is created, the value of the parameter is automatically written to this property.

 eventClause specifies the base check event; NEW and DELETE specify resolution events for creating and deleting aggregated objects respectively.
-If NEW or DELETE is absent, the corresponding resolution event inherits the scope of the base event.
-If the keyword is specified but its event description block is omitted, the default global APPLY event is used.

 Unlike other context-dependent operators, the AGGR operator cannot be used in expressions inside other operators (in this sense it is more like context-independent operators), or in the JOIN operator (inside [= ])